steffenmueller4/steffenmueller4.github.io/_posts/2023-07-22-tales-from-a-startup-and-its-evolving-architecture.md

 When the business model evolves, the journey continues and you have to scale the business model, but not obviously in the technical sense of having to handle millions of requests per second.
 You have to stay ahead of the business and to scale the organization which means you typically increase the number of teams participated in the product's development.
 For that, it may be a good idea to make use of microservices to make teams independent from each other.
-Randy Shoup structures this journey of start-ups during their evolution nicely based on the business growth s-curve (see also: {% cite Boretos2012 %}) in a very good talk about [minimum viable architecture](https://www.youtube.com/watch?v=9Q7GANXn02k) (MVA).
+Randy Shoup structures this journey of start-ups during their evolution nicely based on the business growth s-curve (see also: {% cite Boretos2012 %}) in a very good talk about [Minimum Viable Architecture](https://www.youtube.com/watch?v=9Q7GANXn02k) (MVA).
 He summarizes this journey into the meaningful start of his talk with: "There is no perfect architecture for all scales, for all phases of evolution, [and] for all problem domains." {% cite Shoup2022 %}

 My employer has rather started—and is now for sure—in the scaling phase.
 We just adapted the business model slightly in 2021 when I joined and the development restarted which I described first in [this article]({% post_url 2022-05-10-building-an-event-driven-microservice-application %}).
-Essentially, we built an event-driven microservices architecture (EDA) and are still continuing this approach.
+Essentially, we built an Event-Driven Architecture (EDA) based on microservices and are still continuing this approach.
 Nevertheless, we follow clearly the idea of MVA.
 So, let us dive deeper into the concept of MVA and our approach to it in the [next section](#minimum-viable-architecture-and-our-approach-to-it).